 The Lord has instructed the leaders of His Church to counsel together in doing His work (see Doctrine and Covenants 41:2–3).
 Councils provide opportunities for council members to receive revelation as they seek to understand the needs of God’s children and plan how to help meet them.

 Some principles of effective councils are outlined in this section.
-These principles can help leaders in Church councils as well as parents in their family councils.

 The primary purpose of councils is to help members work together in seeking divine guidance about matters that will bless individuals and families (see Doctrine and Covenants 43:8–9).
 Councils give special emphasis to helping members receive ordinances and keep the associated covenants.
 Council members also seek inspiration about planning and coordinating the Lord’s work in their area of responsibility.